A 'GERM THEORY' OF EDUCATION

 other textbooks can't be wrong", then those authors will defeat their own

-misconceptions faster than exponentially.
+the misconceptions faster than exponentially.

 Disease immunity is an issue.
 Incorrect information competes with correct